5 Stats on Gen Z Spending Habits Marketers Should Know

 By establishing your website or online resource as an authority, you can guide Gen Z’s shopping habits, cultivate trust, and help the Gen Z demographic ultimately gravitate towards your product, service, blog, and more.

 60% of Gen Z folks are more likely than average consumers to hang up if their call isn’t answered in under 45 seconds

 (Source: Business Wire)

 Because Gen Z’ers were born into the internet age, they expect customer care to be remarkably fast and agile.
 This is especially true with Gen Z on social media.
-Increasingly, consumers are using social media instead of phone calls to address their customer service needs—and individualized, timely care will only become more important as Gen Z grows into its buying power.
+Consumers are increasingly using social media instead of phone calls to address their customer service needs which means that individualized, timely care will only become more important as Gen Z grows into its buying power.

 Would you like to improve your Gen Z customer support?
 Learn how Khoros Care can help your brand scale your customer service so you can respond quickly and personally to inquiries that span multiple channels.

 3. Gen Z seeks out collaborative, interactive environments